 The mid-size Citroën Jumpy, Peugeot Expert and Opel Vivaro vans were chosen as the launch models for this technology, enabling rapid adaptation of the technology itself and rapid integration with our existing production processes.

-These models will be produced at the Opel Special Vehicles facility in Rüsselsheim, Germany - where development also took place - and delivery of the first units in Europe is expected before the end of 2021.
+These first models, produced at the Opel Special Vehicles facility in Rüsselsheim, Germany, were launched in Europe at the end of 2021.

 For development of the two main systems - hydrogen storage and fuel cell stacks - Stellantis worked in strategic partnership with Faurecia and Symbio who have best-in-class capability in these technologies.

 By combining hydrogen and air in the presence of a catalyst, a fuel cell generates electricity to drive an electric motor, with water vapor as the only by-product.
 So, compared to a battery, a fuel cell is an energy converter rather than a storage device.

 Fuel cell electric vehicle architectures range from a “full-power” configuration, at one end of the spectrum, to a “range-extender” configuration, at the other.